jgOhYeah/BikeHorn/Tuning/Readme.md

 ## Initial setup and running a test
 1. Upload the [Optimiser Sketch](OptimiserSketch) to the horn.
 2. Find a quiet place to make not very quiet for the next little while.
 3. Run [`BikeHornOptimiser.py`](BikeHornOptimiser.py).
+In the terminal, this will be something like `python3 BikeHornOptimiser.py`.
 On Windows, this seems to be a little slow in starting.
 If no window appears, attempt to run the script from the terminal and see if there is any error messages or missing libraries reported.
 A window should appear looking something like this:
 ![Labelled diagram of the bike horn optimiser application, showing the tabbed layout](images/OptimiserLabelledDiagram.png)
 4. If you have existing test data with settings you would like to reuse, open this file using the *Save / Load results* tab (see the [Saving and loading test results](#saving-and-loading-test-results).
 5. Navigate to the *Run Test / Serial* tab (you will be on it by default).
 Connect the horn to the computer using a mini usb cable and select its serial port (something like `COM6` on Windows and `/dev/ttyUSB0` or `/dev/ttyACM0` on other operating systems).
 Try clicking the *Refresh* button if the serial port is not listed.